nathanmehta/Sports-Analytics-Articles-/README.md

 # Sports-Analytics-Articles-

-My code for my articles for Sports Analytics Group at Berkeley
+My code for my articles for Sports Analytics Group at Berkeley and personal projects

 ## NFLOLmodelselection